HieuVo28/thanhhaku/README.md

 its normal your *bot* can sleep after some time thats for not get banned from owo

-also there's a auto gem user, which is not perfect yet but works perfect
+also it automatically uses gemsz which is not perfect yet but works perfect

 feel free to open issues